Skip to content

 Password: secret

-For security reasons, it is strongly advised to change the default password after logging in.
+For security reasons, it's strongly advised to change the default password after logging in.

-For further customization options, please consult the Configuration & Operations section.
+For further customization options, please consult the Configuration and Operations sections.

-To configure HTTPS, follow the instructions on the dedicated page.
+To configure HTTPS, follow the instructions on SSL Configuration.